apace100/origins-docs/docs/misc/items.md

 # Items

-Items are objects that exists only within the player's inventory and hands, displayed in item frames, armor stands, or as an item entity.
+Items are objects that exists only within the player's inventory and hands, displayed in item frames and/or armor stands, or as an item entity.

 ### List